Bakerloo line extension: Background

 Most of the London Underground network lies north of the River Thames, public transport in South London generally being provided by lower-frequency National Rail suburban services and London Buses.

 A large area of South-east London has no rail or tube links, and low public transport accessibility levels.
 This includes places such as Camberwell, Walworth, Burgess Park and the Old Kent Road.
-Furthermore, existing railway lines through the area – the South Eastern Main Line and the Holborn Viaduct–Herne Hill line – are already very crowded and at full capacity.
+Existing railway lines through the area – the South Eastern Main Line and the Holborn Viaduct–Herne Hill line – are already very crowded and at full capacity.
 There are also no intermediate stations on main lines through this area.
 Furthermore, TfL states that the bus network along the Old Kent Road operates at "close to capacity" with over 60 buses an hour in some sections.

-Unlike most Underground lines, the Bakerloo line terminates in Zone 1 in central London.
-Furthermore, the line is underused compared to other Underground lines.
+Unlike most Underground lines, the Bakerloo line terminates in Zone 1 of London.
+The line is underused compared to other Underground lines.
 In 2017, around 110 million journeys were made on it, less than half of those on the Central, Northern, Jubilee or Victoria lines, and passenger growth levels have been lower than on other lines.
 TfL believes that the low level of demand on the line is due to its limited connectivity at the southern end, a lower frequency of service compared to other lines (20 trains per hour versus 30+ trains per hour on the Victoria line), and the oldest trains on the Underground network.